skim477/project-1-group9-nbb/README.md

     - Guidelines: Explain how others can contribute to your project, including information on submitting bug reports, feature requests, or code contributions.
     - Code Style: If applicable, provide guidelines or references to your code style.
 ## 6. Credits
-    - Authors: List the authors or contributors of the project.
+    - Authors: Seongjun Kim, Aidel Royart.
-    - Acknowledgments: Mention any individuals or resources that helped inspire or support your project.
+    - Acknowledgments: bootswatch - https://bootswatch.com/, Font Awesome - https://fontawesome.com/

 ## 7. License
     - License Information: Specify the license under which your project is distributed.
 ## 8. Additional Sections (Optional)